MohitMahajan03/GATE-2027/Discrete Mathematics/preps.md

     * Maximum degree of Line Graph of a Complete Graph of Kn is 2(n-2).
 Check notes for proof.

+* Isomorphic graph (Same property Graph): G1, G2 are isomorphic to each other, if:
+    * They have same number of vertices
+    * They have same number of edges
+    * They have the same degree sequence.
+    * And they have 1:1 correspondence of vertices and edges.

+    * Note!: If any 2 graphs satisfy the above 3 conditions they are not necessarily isomorphic.
+Always check incidence properties.

+* Self-complement graph: (G is Equivalent to G<sup>c</sup>): When a graph is complement to it's own graph.
+    * Total number of edges in self-complement graph = n(n-1)/4
+    * For a self complement graph n or (n-1) should be divisible by 4.

 #### Theorem 7

 * A Bipartite graph does not contain odd length cycle